What Can a Personal Injury Loan Do for Me?

 Costs for personal injury loans can range from 1.99% per month to 3.99% per month in compounding interest.
 Most have rates ranging from 30% to 60% annually, and there are also different types of contracts that charge no more than 200% of the amount funded.
 A conversation with your presettlement loan funder will give you a more comprehensive idea of any costs.
 Companies that charge over 2.99% per month generally are on the expensive side and you want to avoid.
 Conversely, almost no companies charge less than 2.5% on personal injury loans.

-In short, personal injury loans are expensive.
-The funder is taking a risk in making an investment, as all pre-settlement loans are non-recourse, meaning the loan funder doesn’t get paid back if you lose your case.
+The funder is taking a risk in making an investment.
+All pre-settlement loans are non-recourse, meaning the loan funder doesn’t get paid back if you lose your case.
 So, naturally, they need to get a competitive return to make up for any losing cases they invest in.
 Every funding company is different, but the lawsuit money is not free.

-In many cases, however, the costs of a personal injury loan will be outweighed by allowing the plaintiff to hold out for a higher settlement.
+The costs of a personal injury loan will be outweighed by allowing the plaintiff to hold out for a higher settlement.
 If the personal injury loan requires you to pay hundreds of dollars in fees to receive thousands more in your settlement, then it’s easy to see why presettlement funding can make financial sense.

 What can I use the money for?

 In addition to paying for living expenses, personal injury loans can be used to fund legal fees or medical expenses that are directly related to your claim… or not.
-Pre-settlement funding provides access to capital when you need it most, for such things as mortgage or rent, home improvement, credit cards, utilities, car payments, college tuition, business expenses, or even a vacation.
+Pre-settlement funding provides access to capital when you need it most.
+Use it for such things as mortgage or rent, home improvement, credit cards, utilities, car payments, college tuition, business expenses, or even a vacation.
 Basically, a plaintiff can utilize a personal injury loan for any monetary needs—or wants—they may have.
 It’s entirely up to you.

 How long do personal injury loans take to obtain?